May 23-26, 2022

 The workshop will be held on the College Avenue Campus of Rutgers University.
 The activities will take place in the Rutgers Academic Building located at 15 Seminary Place, New Brunswick, NJ.
 Presentations will be in room 4225, which is located in the East Wing of the building.
 The main important locations are indicated in this map.

-A block of rooms has been arranged with the Hyatt Regency in New Brunswick.
-We expect to open the block in mid to late March.
+A block of rooms has been arranged with the Hyatt Regency in New Brunswick (see this map).

 Additional material can be found at the DIMACS page.